Pece17/LinuxServerManagement/README.md

 Remote connections to ```bustergraafinen``` and ```ubuntussh``` are now working correctly

-# Changing the Ubuntu server hostname permanently
+# Changing the hostname permanently on Ubuntu

 Navigate to address http://10.207.5.78/ first and then open the link from there to https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing the ```ubuntussh``` Ubuntu server hostname permanently